fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 2

-Use Round Robin, enable Presence Based Routing, allow agents to opt-out, and set the agent alert time to 60 seconds:
+To use Round Robin, enable Presence Based Routing, allow agents to opt-out, and set the agent alert time to 60 seconds, use the New-CsCallQueue cmdlet, as shown in the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -RoutingMethod RoundRobin -PresenceBasedRouting $true -AllowOptOut $true -AgentAlertTime 60